Dahling/track-helper/README.md

 ## Description

-_This is a "track suggester".
+_This is a "track suggester."
 The purpose of it is to help someone figure out which "track" they should take at Epicodus.
-One may do so by answering the questions and clicking the submit button._
+One may do so by answering the questions and clicking the submit button.
+Lord knows you'd like some answers to your life.
+As the Beach Boys once sang, "Oh, wouldn't it be nice?"_

 ## Setup/Installation Requirements